Victoria County History Project

 The Victoria County History (VCH) is an internationally respected work of reference which ultimately aims to write the history of every town and village in England.
 For more information, please go to www.victoriacountyhistory.ac.uk

-- a team of over 100 volunteers from across Cumbria has compiled brief historical digests for each of the 344 parishes/townships in the county, forming a springboard for future work.
+- a team of over 100 volunteers from across Cumbria has compiled brief histories for each of the 345 parishes/townships in the county, forming a springboard for future work.
 You can access these through the Cumbria County History Trust (CCHT) website.

-- a smaller core of volunteers has embarked on researching and writing full parish/township histories to the VCH template, which will eventually form part of the national work of local historical reference
+- a smaller core of volunteers are researching and writing full parish/township histories to the VCH template, which will eventually form part of the national work of local historical reference

 What our volunteers say: